 She choreographed performances for the Harry Hershey Orchestra, downtown Cleveland’s televised Lighting of the Square Christmas Shows, NBA All Star Weekend, NFL Brown’s Countdown Show with Michael Stanley, the Cleveland Indians mascot (Slider), Spotlight Youth Singers for Cleveland’s Bicentennial, the American Heart Association, MAASTO Convention entertainment for ODOT, American Advertisers Association, Lake Erie Marine Trades Association and Beaute’ Craft Hair Show in Detroit.

 Heidi Glynias also worked as a choreographer/clinician for summer show choir camps at Indiana State University and for Show Choir Camps of America at Millikin University and Heidelberg College, as well as being an adjudicator for competitions in seven states.
 She has choreographed dance teams, show choirs and musical theater productions for community theaters, universities and high schools.
 Heidi has been a guest instructor of dance at Lorain Community College and she has taught master classes for Dance Masters of Ohio & Pennsylvania, The Ohio Dance Festival and Playhouse Square.
-In the fall, she will be starting her 6th year as an adjunct professor of dance at Baldwin Wallace University.
+She also worked for 10 years as a guest instructor and adjunct professor of dance at Baldwin Wallace University.

 Kayleigh is a proud alumna of TDC and is thrilled to be returning as a dance teacher for the upcoming season!
 Kayleigh began her dance training at the age of four and competed for many years in the styles of jazz, tap, hip-hop, contemporary, and ballet.
 While pursuing her bachelor’s degree in Political Science and a minor in dance, Kayleigh was a member of the Ohio State Dance Team, one of the most prestigious dance teams in the nation.
 During her time on the team, she had the opportunity to perform at numerous sporting events and trained for the Collegiate UDA National Dance Team Championship in 2015.
 Kayleigh also performed in showcases and dance concerts for Dance Connection, a student organization, and for the OSU Department of Dance.
 After graduation, Kayleigh danced professionally for Columbus-based dance company, New Vision Dance Company (NVDC) directed by Melissa Gould.
 In addition to performing in group pieces, Kayleigh had the opportunity to perform as a soloist at the Columbus Arts Festival (2017) and at two company concerts: “Taking Root” and “Come Together” (2017).
 During this time, she taught weekly hip-hop classes and choreographed numerous solo and group competition pieces for company dancers at Cutting Edge Dance Center in Powell, OH.
 Currently, she works as a full-time Sales Consultant for a luxury apartment community in Cleveland.
 Kayleigh continues to pursue her love for dance by teaching classes and workshops at dance studios in Cleveland, Columbus, and Chicago.
 Kayleigh is grateful for the opportunity to work with such talented dancers at TDC!

-Kelsey Wilkins began her dancing career studying at The Dance Centre by Heidi Glynias.
-She was one of TDC’s original Company Dancers, competing at events and receiving overall best scores and judges’ choice awards.
+Kelsey Wilkins began her dancing career studying at The Dance Centre by Heidi Glynias and she was one of TDC’s original Company Dancers!
 Kelsey also performed at such venues as Back to School Jam with Smooth Approach, CAVS halftime performances, WNBA Rockers inaugural season opener, Jr Jammers Dance Team for the Rockers, American Advertisers’ Association Convention, Beaute’ Craft Hair Show in Detroit, Tri-C Jazzfest, Nutcracker performances, Cleveland Botanical Gardens and more.
 After numerous years working as a class assistant, Kelsey became a TDC instructor.
 Kelsey was also a choreographer / performer with Metamorphosis Dance Company, she worked on halftime performances for the Cleveland Browns with local high school cheerleaders, and she has choreographed for the Lake Erie Monsters Dance Team.
 She spent two years in Los Angeles as an undergraduate at Loyola Marymount University while also frequently visiting the Edge Performing Arts Center in Hollywood to attend master classes in jazz and hip hop taught by several of the top choreographers in the dance industry.
-Kelsey graduated from John Carroll University with a degree in business and was recently certified in Progressing Ballet Technique.
-Most recently, Kelsey became the coach and choreographer of the Cleveland Cavaliers new PowerHouse Dance Team!
-This is Kelsey’s 16th season as a TDC instructor!!
+Kelsey graduated from John Carroll University with a degree in business.
+She is certified in Progressing Ballet Technique and she is the coach and choreographer of the Cleveland Cavaliers PowerHouse Dance Team!
+This is Kelsey’s 17th season as a TDC instructor and as of June 2020, she has been serving as Co-Director of the studio!

 Originally from Des Moines, Iowa, Blake Angier went on to train extensively on scholarship